 City of Amsterdam's score of 39 is higher than 66% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the City of Amsterdam reported total carbon emissions of approximately 8,800,000 kg CO2e, encompassing Scope 1 and 2 emissions.
-This figure reflects the city's ongoing commitment to reducing its carbon footprint.
+In 2023, the City of Amsterdam reported total carbon emissions of approximately 8.8 million kg CO2e, encompassing Scope 1 and Scope 2 emissions.
+This figure reflects a commitment to reducing greenhouse gas emissions as part of their broader climate strategy.
 The city has set ambitious targets, aiming for a 55% reduction in CO2 emissions by 2030 compared to 1990 levels, with a long-term goal of achieving a 95% reduction by 2050.
-Additionally, Amsterdam plans to eliminate natural gas usage by 2040, further contributing to its climate neutrality objectives.
-In 2022, the city recorded Scope 1 emissions of about 21,000 kg CO2e and significant Scope 3 emissions of approximately 464,300,000 kg CO2e, indicating a broader impact beyond direct operations.
-The city's climate strategy is designed to make Amsterdam climate-neutral by 2050, with interim targets to ensure progress is made towards these goals.
-The emissions data is sourced directly from the City of Amsterdam, with no cascaded data from parent organizations.
-The city's climate commitments are aligned with industry standards and reflect a proactive approach to addressing climate change.
+Additionally, Amsterdam plans to be natural-gas-free by 2040, further contributing to its climate neutrality objectives.
+In 2022, the city recorded Scope 1 emissions of approximately 21,000 kg CO2e and Scope 3 emissions of about 464.3 million kg CO2e, indicating a significant reliance on indirect emissions sources.
+The city’s climate commitments are aligned with its strategy to become climate-neutral by 2050, as outlined in various strategic documents.
+Overall, Amsterdam's proactive approach to carbon management and reduction targets demonstrates its commitment to addressing climate change and fostering a sustainable urban environment.

 Access structured emissions data, company-specific emission factors, and source documents